per1234/EtherEventQueue/README.md

 `EtherEventQueue.queue(target, port, event, payload, resendFlag)` - Send an event and payload
 - Parameter: target - takes either the IP address or node number of the target device
-  - Type: IPAddress
+  - Type: IPAddress/byte
 - Parameter: port: - port to send the event to
   - Type: unsigned int
-- Parameter: event: - string to send as the event(char array).
+- Parameter: event: - string to send as the event
-  - Type: const char
+  - Type: char/int
-- Parameter: payload:- payload to send with the event(char array).
-If you don't want a payload then just use "" for this parameter
+- Parameter: payload:- payload to send with the event.
+If you don't want a payload then just use 0 for this parameter
-  - Type: const char
+  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING
 - Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
-  - Type: boolean
+  - Type: byte
 - Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
   - Type: byte

+`EtherEventQueue.queue(target, port, event, F(payload), payloadLength, resendFlag)` - Send an event and payload - this version of the function accepts payload strings placed in flash memory via the F() macro.
+- Parameter: target - takes either the IP address or node number of the target device
+  - Type: IPAddress/byte
+- Parameter: port: - port to send the event to
+  - Type: unsigned int
+- Parameter: event: - string to send as the event
+  - Type: char/int
+- Parameter: payload:- payload to send with the event.
+  - Type: F()/__FlashStringHelper
+- Parameter: payloadLength:- length of the payload
+  - Type: byte
+- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
+  - Type: byte
+- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
+  - Type: byte

+`EtherEventQueue.queue(target, port, F(event), eventLength, payload, resendFlag)` - Send an event and payload - this version of the function accepts event strings placed in flash memory via the F() macro.
+- Parameter: target - takes either the IP address or node number of the target device
+  - Type: IPAddress/byte
+- Parameter: port: - port to send the event to
+  - Type: unsigned int
+- Parameter: event: - string to send as the event
+  - Type: F()/__FlashStringHelper
+- Parameter: eventLength:- length of the event
+  - Type: byte
+- Parameter: payload:- payload to send with the event.
+If you don't want a payload then just use 0 for this parameter
+  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING
+- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
+  - Type: byte
+- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
+  - Type: byte

+`EtherEventQueue.queue(target, port, F(event), eventLength, F(payload), payloadLength, resendFlag)` - Send an event and payload - this version of the function accepts event and payload strings placed in flash memory via the F() macro.
+- Parameter: target - takes either the IP address or node number of the target device
+  - Type: IPAddress/byte
+- Parameter: port: - port to send the event to
+  - Type: unsigned int
+- Parameter: event: - string to send as the event
+  - Type: F()/__FlashStringHelper
+- Parameter: eventLength:- length of the event
+  - Type: byte
+- Parameter: payload:- payload to send with the event.
+  - Type: F()/__FlashStringHelper
+- Parameter: payloadLength:- length of the payload
+  - Type: byte
+- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
+  - Type: byte
+- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
+  - Type: byte

 `EtherEventQueue.queueHandler(ethernetClient)` - send queued events
 - Parameter: ethernetClient - the EthernetClient object created during the Ethernet library initialization
   - Type: EthernetClient
 - Returns: none

  `EtherEventQueue.flushQueue()` - remove all events from the queue
  - Returns: none

 `EtherEventQueue.checkTimeout()` - check for newly timed out nodes
 - Parameter: none
--Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
+- Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
-  - Type: int
+  - Type: int8_t

 `EtherEventQueue.checkTimein()` - check for newly timed in nodes
 - Parameter: none
--Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
+- Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
-  - Type: int
+  - Type: int8_t

 `EtherEventQueue.checkState(node)` - check if the device has not received any events in longer than the timeout duration
 - Parameter: node - the node number of the node to be checked
+  - Type: byte
--Returns: 0 == not timed out, 1 == timed out
+- Returns: 0 == not timed out, 1 == timed out
   - Type: boolean

+`EtherEventQueue.checkQueueOverflow()` - Check if the event queue has overflowed since the last time checkQueueOverflow() was called.
+- Parameter: none
+- Returns: 0 == queue has not overflowed since the last check, 1 == queue has overflowed since the last check
+  - Type: boolean

+`EtherEventQueue.getNode(IP)` - check if the device has not received any events in longer than the timeout duration
+- Parameter: IP - the IP address to determine the node number of
+  - Type: IPAddress
+- Returns: 0 == not timed out, 1 == timed out
+  - Type: int8_t

  #### Process
+An overview of the event queue process:
 - queue() - put event in the queue
   - non-keepalive events addressed to timed out nodes(other than self) are not queued
   - events addressed to non-nodes are always queued unless non-node sending is disabled